Skip to content

 Routing Strategies

-Round RobinDistributes requests evenly across providers in rotation
+Round Robinround-robinDistributes requests evenly across routes in rotation (Redis-backed counter).

-Least CostSelects the provider with the lowest per-token cost for the requested model
+Least Costleast-costSelects the route with the lowest per-token cost for the requested model.

-Free Tier FirstPrefers providers with remaining free-tier quota before falling back to paid
+Free Tier Firstfree-tier-firstPrefers routes with remaining free-tier quota before falling back to paid.

-RandomSelects a provider at random from the available pool
+RandomrandomSelects a route at random from the available pool.

 Capabilities